-On Sept.
-27, a 13 year-old-girl was left with significant injuries including a concussion after being attacked by a group of teenagers at Gyro Beach.
-The young woman's name will be kept anonymous to protect her identity and be referred to as Jane Doe in this article.
+The formation of a group called 'Justice for Youth Kelowna' was prompted by the violent attack of a 13 year-old-girl at Gyro Beach.
+The young woman, who now has a concussion and significant injuries was beaten and filmed by a group of teenagers on Sept.
+27. The young woman's name will be kept anonymous to protect her identity and be referred to as Jane Doe in this article.

-In a statement following the attack, the RCMP said it was just one of several recent incidents of “social disorder and youth committing criminal offences.”
+In a statement following the Gyro Beach assault, the RCMP said it was just one of several recent incidents of “social disorder and youth committing criminal offences.”

-The RCMP also confirmed that there were several other incidents of violence on the evening of Sept.
-27 but did not provide further details.
-Numerous other incidents of violence among teenagers have been reported in Kelowna over the past year.
+The RCMP also confirmed that there were several other incidents of violence across the city on the same evening but did not provide further details.

 A video of Friday's incident was sent to Black Press but it will not be published due to the extreme violence portrayed and the age of those involved.